 Where to Tailgate and Watch Football in Miami

-The best places to cheer on the home team in Miami.
+The best places to cheer on whichever home team you're into.

 Hard Rock Stadium

 Yes, there are inherent disadvantages to having your football stadium light years from downtown and isolated from anything other than Tootsie’s.
 The upside, however, is the abundance of tailgating space, where both Fins and Canes fans fire it up every weekend.
-Some might credit our tailgate intensity to the fact that blacking out during the game is often preferable to watching it, but it’s a testament to our fans’ collective dedication that no matter how bad local football gets, it never affects the action in the parking lots.
+While this year, Canes fans might credit our tailgate intensity to the fact that blacking out during the game is often preferable to watching it, Tua and the Dolphins have filled Hard Rock tailgates with legitimate pre-game excitement.
+And no matter how hot it gets we can take comfort knowing the opposing team is going to feel even hotter.